Qapla'! Lets see how that worthless Pe'Taq

 - In RoboCop 3, the title character kills the villain by burning his legs with the exhaust of his Jet Pack, leaving him helpless in the soon to explode building.

-- In Face Off, Agent Archer uses the thrust of a mounted jet engine to send
+- In Face/Off, Sean Archer uses the thrust of a mounted jet engine to send

-an obvious Stunt Double of Caster Troy flying into a wall.
+an obvious Stunt Double of Castor Troy flying into a wall.

-- In the Movie version of Iron Man, Tony Stark quickly discovers he can weaponize the repulsor stabilizers in his armor's palms, turning them into effective blasters.
+- In Iron Man 1, Tony Stark quickly discovers he can weaponize the repulsor stabilizers in his armor's palms, turning them into effective blasters.